 When peony buds don’t develop, you can still assign the problem the name of bud blast.
 This term describes the symptoms rather than a disease or pathogen.
 Any time peonies do not get the growing conditions they require, it can result in bud blast.

-One factor that causes bud blast of peonies is getting inadequate irrigation during dry periods.
+One factor that causes bud blast of peonies is inadequate irrigation during dry periods.
 Other primary causes are not enough sunlight or too little nutrition.

 Peonies with bud blast can also be caused by too little potassium in the soil, sudden drops in temperature while the buds are developing, overcrowding, and overly deep planting.
 Root nematodes are another potential cause, as is botrytis blight.